Sharing nudes and semi-nudes: Responding to incidents and safeguarding children and young people

 It must be recognised that the individual case management can affect setting-wide culture, peer response and all children and young people’s ability to speak out.

 The document below is a is a high-level flowchart for responding to incidents.
 However, in order to ensure an appropriate and proportionate response, education settings can use the recommended supporting tools to help with assessing an incident.
-This is covered under ‘Defining an incident’ and ‘Assessing behaviours’.
+This is covered under ‘Defining an incident’ and ‘Assessing behaviour in youth-only incidents’.

 Understanding motivations and behaviours